openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 **Note: This rule describes restrictions for ArkTS-specific feature**

-|LANG| doesn't support importing a module for side-effects only in a shared
+|LANG| does not support importing a module for side-effects only in a shared
 module.

 |CB_NON_COMPLIANT_CODE|